ddkino/docs/react-native.md

-#EXPO Kit
+# EXPO Kit
   no natives modules full JS

   pro:
--easy to test and deploy
+  - easy to test and deploy
--hasslefree update modules, no break dependencies
+  - hasslefree update modules, no break dependencies

+  cons:
+  - modules are not the latest
+  - limited modules